FabioGiordana/Multiple-Couriers-Problem/README.md

 # Multiple couriers problem

+## Introduction
+Project for the Combinatorial Decision Making and Optimization course (A.Y.
+2023-2024).

+## Description
+The aim of the project is to solve a Min-Max Capacited Vehicle Routing Problems with four different approches: CP, SAT, SMT and MIP.

 ## Build the doker container
 To build the docker container use the command:
 `docker build . -t cdmo -f Dockerfile`